-- Remain in the sling at all times other than personal hygiene, wardrobe changes, and exercises. - It is ok to sleep however comfortable you are. - Do not engage in activities that increase elbow pain over the first 7-10 days following surgery. - NO driving.
-You will be cleared to drive after the first postoperative visit if narcotic pain medication has been - Air travel is permitted 14 days after surgery.
+- For the first two weeks after surgery, the sling should be worn.
+You may remove it for exercises and physical therapy. - It is ok to sleep however comfortable you are. - Do not engage in activities which increase elbow pain over the first 7-10 days following surgery. - NO driving.
+You will be cleared to drive after the first postoperative visit if narcotic pain medication has been • discontinued. - Air travel is permitted 14 days after surgery.
 Air travel and immobility increase the risk of blood clots.
-Unless you have been previously instructed to avoid aspirin products for medical reasons, or if you are under age 16, ensure that you are taking 81 mg baby aspirin twice daily beginning the day after surgery to minimize the risk of blood clots.
+Unless you have been previously instructed to avoid aspirin products for medical reasons, or if you are under age 16, ensure that you are taking 81 mg baby aspirin twice daily beginning the day after surgery to minimize the risk of blood clot.